mas-bandwidth/gafferongames/content/post/shape_of_the_go_stone.md

 I quickly noticed that by varying the radius of the circles and the distance between their centers, I could generate go stones of different sizes.

-This is interesting, but when I'm creating a go stone I don't really want it to be parameterized this way.
+This is interesting, but when creating a go stone I don't really want it to be parameterized this way.
 Instead I'd like to say, "Hey, I would like a stone of this width and height" and have a function that calculates the radius of the circles and how far apart they should be to generate that stone.

 To write this function we first need to do some math:

 <img src="/img/virtualgo/biconvex-unknowns.png" alt="biconvex unknowns" width="75%"/>

 First notice that the point Q lies on the generating circle, so the line CQ has length r:

+_todo: obviously I have a bunch of work to get the latex equations ported across to Hugo.
+I'm researching different options..._

 [latex size="2"]d + h/2 = r[/latex]
 [latex size="2"]d = r - h/2[/latex]